ara-foundation/web/packages/reflect-astro-ext/README.md

 # Reflect Astro Extension
-Reflect the [Astro Framework](https://astro.build/) website to convert the website into a form of JSON and vice-versa. ;)
+Reflect the [Astro Framework](https://astro.build/) website to represent the website as a JSON and vice-versa, to generate website code from JSON. ;)

 Possible use case:
 - Edit the web pages, add new pages right on the website.